pattadon47/pattadon47/README.md

 ## 👨‍💻 About Me

 I am a **Computer Science student at Kasetsart University**.
-I am passionate about **software development, web technologies, and mobile applications**.
+I am passionate about **software development, web technologies, and UX/UI**.

 I am currently looking for a **Web Developer Internship** where I can improve my skills and gain real-world experience.